FAQs

 Does it cost to drop off my household chemicals?

 Disposal of HHW is free for Midwest City residents.
-Residents of communities with an MOU must check with their respective City Halls.
+Residents of other communities with an agreement to use the facility must check with their respective City Halls to see if they will be charged.

 What are the dangers of improper disposal?